Clubs and Organizations

 NATIONAL HIGH SCHOOL MATHEMATICS HONOR SOCIETY - MU ALPHA THETA

-Moderator: Mr. Bernhard (mbernhard@bishopoconnell.org)
+Moderator: Mr. Ragsdale (cragsdale@bishopoconnell.org)

 Membership is limited to students with qualifying GPAs.
 The honor society promotes a love of math through math related activities and competitions.